sebastiantoh/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

-*Fig. 3 - Interactions between Components for the `contact delete 1` Command*
+*Fig. 3 - Interactions between components for the `contact delete 1` command*

 The sections below give more details of each component.